Our School App Stay connected on the go...

 These activities include: • Young Enterprise • CSLA (Community Sports Leadership Award) • STEM Ambassadors programme with links to Siemens • Extended Project Qualification in a subject of the student’s choice – this is a compulsory course for all students • PiXLEdge - a programme designed to broaden attributes and skills essential to employability and life • Whole school drama productions • The Senior Maths Challenge • MUNGA (Model United Nations General Assembly) • Study days • Reading Challenge, building the confidence of younger students with reading • Student Mentoring and becoming a Student Counsellor (including receiving specialised training), working supportively with younger students • Sixth Form Senior Team (elected by other students and staff) who are a vital voice within the school • The Bartholomew School Council, led by Sixth Form students • A variety of subject enhancement trips • A number of musical clubs and activities

-All students applying for entry to the Bartholomew School Sixth Form are expected to achieve a minimum of 8 GCSEs at C (4/5) grade or above (including English and Maths) for Sixth Form Level 3 courses.
-For a large number of A level subjects, the requirement is to have a minimum of a B (5/6) grade at GCSE, or in some cases, even higher.
+All students applying for entry to the Bartholomew School Sixth Form are expected to achieve a minimum of 8 GCSEs at Grade 5 (C or above), these must include English and Maths.
+For a large number of A level subjects, the requirement is to have a minimum of a Grade 5,6,7 or 8 (B/A/A*) at GCSE in particular subjects, details can be found on subject pages.

 It is expected that in Year 12, most students will choose three courses to study, although some with very high GCSE grades will be able to take four subjects.
-In addition, students will be required to complete an Extended Project Qualification which will help them enrich and develop skills required after Sixth Form.
+In addition, students will be required to complete either an Extended Project Qualification (EPQ) which will help them to develop skills required after Sixth Form.
+In some cases students may be required to sit Core Maths in replacement for EPQ.